 Deficiencies

 In her case, she had an iodine deficiency, which is one of the more common causes of this condition.
 And, while you may hear or read the information that says iodine is bad for the thyroid, it can be quite helpful with things like nodules, thyroid disease, and goiter if someone is deficient.
-As well as aiding in the production of thyroid hormone T3 and hormone T4.
+It also aids in the production of thyroid hormone T3 and hormone T4.

 This patient also tested low in other nutrients like vitamins B12, B6, and several minerals.
 A Vitamin D deficiency can also be a common cause of nodules.